lakshyaag/image-to-ad-copy/README.md

 1. Clone the repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Define the OpenAI API key as an environment variable named `OPENAI_API_KEY` in `.env` file.
-4. Run the `app.py` script with a path to a file containing image URLs.
+4. Run the `app.py` script with a path to a file containing image URLs as an argument.
+For example, `python app.py images.txt`.

 For more details, refer to the `app.py` and `models.py` files in this repository.